lsecrease/WeatherForecastReactNative/README.md

 "ios": "expo start --ios"
 ```

-If using NPM then changes these values to `npm` perspectively in `package.json` file.
+If using NPM, then change these values to `npm` perspectively in `package.json` file.